pcowgill/talks/talks/2018_11_29-Intro_to_Ethereum.md

 - [Medium](https://medium.com/@paulcowgill)
 - [Website](https://cowgill.io/)

+### This workshop

-This info is available at [github.com/pcowgill/talks](https://github.com/pcowgill/talks)
+The markdown file will all of this info we'll be talking about is available at [github.com/pcowgill/talks](https://github.com/pcowgill/talks)

 In this workshop, let's get acquainted with the different components of the crypto / web3 stack and the current state of blockchain technology by using some tools from the Ethereum ecosystem.

-### What if any of you have questions?
+### Any questions?

 Feel free to interrupt me at any time.
 Freeform / real-time questions work best for me.